nguyenhuyhoang1068/toragon/wp-content/plugins/optimole-wp/readme.txt

 = I'm already using a CDN, can I use that instead of yours ? =

 Short answer, YES.
-We can help you integrate your default CDN but it will require some additional work from our side and is available to Enterprise plans.
+You will only need to whitelist the domain of your existing CDN for Optimole to pick images stored there.

-= I'm already using an image optimization plugin, why should I switch to OptiMole? =
+= I'm already using an image optimization plugin, why should I switch to Optimole? =

-You don’t need to change your existing optimization plugin, image optimization is just a small part of what we do, if you are happy with ShortPixel for e.g, feel free to continue to use it, OptiMole would then take care only of serving your image at the RIGHT size, advanced cropping and smart lazy-loading.
+You don’t need to change your existing optimization plugin, image optimization is just a small part of what we do, if you are happy with ShortPixel for e.g, feel free to continue to use it, Optimole would then take care only of serving your image at the RIGHT size, advanced cropping and smart lazy-loading.

 = Does Optimole handle images from Ajax content  ? =

 Yes, we do.
 By default, Optimole handle images delivered from your ajax content from admin-ajax.php ( not logged in users ) as well as WordPress REST API routes.

-= Can I remove the blurry placeholder from the lazyload effct ? =
+= Can I remove the blurry placeholder from the lazyload effect ? =

 Yes, you can.
-We have bundled this tweak into a plugin you can install while you have Optimole active.
-The blurry placeholder will be removed and the images will be still lazy-loaded.
-You can find the plugin tweak here -> http://bit.ly/optml-rm-lqip
+You only need to toggle this feature in the plugin as explained per this doc - https://docs.optimole.com/article/1020-can-i-remove-the-blurry-placeholder-from-the-lazyload-effct

 = Will the original images be deleted? =

-Absolutely No. We use your original images as sources when deliver the optimized images.
+We use your original images as sources when deliver the optimized images.
+Unless you want to remove images from your server to save some space with Cloud Library by offloading images to the cloud as explained here - https://docs.optimole.com/article/1323-cloud-library-browsing

 = What is the difference between the Auto, High, Medium, Low compression levels? =

 A higher compression might result in a small loss of image quality.
 Selecting the auto level will let Optimole choose the minimum size with no loss in the quality of your picture.

-= I used Kraken, Shortpixel, Optimus, EWWW or WP Smush, Imagify  will OptiMole further optimize my images? =
+= I used Kraken, Shortpixel, Optimus, EWWW or WP Smush, Imagify  will Optimole further optimize my images? =

 Yes, Optimole will also take care of serving your image at the RIGHT size for your visitors and optimize them to the best possible format for their browser.

 = Which formats can be optimized ? =